drublic/drublic/content/62-career-path-engineering-roles/article.md

 ## What's Next in My Career?

 Throughout an engineering career as a software engineer, you usually advance through the roles of a junior, intermediate and senior engineer.
-It takes you years to learn more and more skills, you earn more, your influence on the technical topics grows.
+It takes you years to learn more and more skills, your salary goes up, your influence on technical topics grows.
-After you have reached that level, the next step often times is not as obvious as it has been.
+After you have reached that level, the next step often times is not as obvious as it has been before.
 So what's next, you ask.
 Obviously, this is not the end of your work-life.

-Let me share the three journeys that you can take as a next step:
+Let me share with you the three journeys that you can take as a next step:

 1. Stay as an individual contributor and become more advanced in the tasks that you take on
 2. Start to grow into a people management related position
 3. Move into a related discipline

-Let's look into each of these further.
+Let's look into each of these in more detail.

 ## Individual Contributor